thecodrr/alfaaz/README.md

 `alfaaz` was born out of need.
 I needed to count words (and fast!) in [Notesnook](https://github.com/streetwriters/notesnook) as the user types in the editor.
 Traditional `RegExp` based solutions became noticeably slower after 10K words.

 Counting words is not an uncommon need.
 Having a fast word counter can greatly increase your productivity.
-Ultimately the goal is to make all software operate with you having to wait for it.
+Ultimately the goal is to make all software operate without you having to wait for it.

-At its current speed, `alfaaz` can handle millions of words per second.
+At its current speed, `alfaaz` can easily handle millions of words per second.

 ## What's the secret sauce?